-If you would like to submit traditional programmatic and language requests for FY22, please do so using our FY22 Appropriations Form by Friday, April 2nd.
-(Note: This is an extension of the original March 26th deadline)
+If you would like to submit traditional programmatic and language requests for Fiscal Year (FY) 2024, please do so using our FY 2024 Appropriations Form by Monday, March 13, 2023.

-If you have multiple requests, please submit them separately using the form.
+If you have multiple requests, please submit them separately.

 Community Project Funding (CPF) Requests

-CPF requests must meet all the guidelines established by the Appropriations Committee and the specific requirements identified for the relevant account.
-The Appropriations Committee’s detailed criteria is available here and summarized below:
+CPF requests must meet all the guidelines established by the Appropriations Committee and the specific requirements identified for the relevant account, which are laid out in detail in our FY 2024 CPF form linked above.
+The Appropriations Committee’s overall guidance is available here and summarized below:

-- The request must be for FY22 funds only and cannot include requests for multiyear funding.
+- The request must be for FY 2024 funds only and cannot include requests for multiyear funding.

-- If the project would normally require a funding match or cost share by a non-federal entity, then the requesting entity will need to demonstrate that it can provide this match.
+- If the project would normally require a funding match or cost share by a non-federal entity, then the applicant will need to demonstrate that it can provide this match.